ropensci/UCSCXenaTools/README.md

 ```

 `XenaBrowse()` function can be used to browse dataset/cohort links using
 your default web browser.
-At default, this function limit one
+At default, this function limits one
 dataset/cohort for preventing user to open too many links at once.

 ``` r